neel429/Pallet-Detection/README.md

 # YOLOv11 Object Detection Pipeline

-This project demonstrates the development of an object detection pipeline, from data annotation to model training and optimization for deployment.
+This project demonstrates the development of an Pallets detection pipeline, from data annotation to model training and optimization for deployment.

 ---